Ask the Coach: “How Can I Calm My Starting-Line Panic?”

 Whenever I see that a runner is thinking too much about competition, I begin to guide them to take on more of a leadership role.
-Maybe they direct the setup at training.
+Maybe they direct the setup at practice.
 Maybe they lead our training sessions.
 Your mind wants a job to do, and when it does it well, you begin to believe in yourself and your anxiety fades into the background.
-This is also the reason that I have all the runners I coach do chores at running camp—even Eliud Kipchoge!
+This is also the reason that I have all the runners I coach do chores at running camp — even Eliud Kipchoge!

 If you can train yourself to focus on how your body is moving when you’re feeling anxious, you’ll have a powerful tool to help you perform under pressure.

 Patrick Sang is a Kenyan running coach and retired runner.
-Since becoming Eliud Kipchoge's coach in 2002, Sang has helped him win a gold medal, set the marathon world record and become the first man to run a marathon in less than two hours.
-An international runner for Kenya, Sang won silver medals at the 1991 World Athletics Championships, 1992 Olympics and 1993 World Athletics Championships in the 3,000-metre steeplechase.
-Collegiately, Sang competed at the University of Texas at Austin, setting the university record for the 3,000-metre steeplechase.
+Since becoming Eliud Kipchoge’s coach in 2002, Sang has helped him win an Olympic gold medal, set the marathon world record, and become the first man to run a marathon in less than two hours.
+An international runner for Kenya, Sang won silver medals at the 1991 World Athletics Championships, 1992 Olympics, and 1993 World Athletics Championships in the 3,000-meter steeplechase.
+Collegiately, Sang competed at the University of Texas at Austin, setting the school record for the 3,000-meter steeplechase.

 Email email@example.com with a question about how to improve your mindset in sport or fitness.